 Game drives, boat safaris, hiking, chimp trekking.
 Murchison Falls provides unforgettable experiences.
 Combine them to create a monumental 4-day safari adventure.

 When to visit Murchison Falls National Park

-Murchison Falls National Park has an abundance of wildlife, but when you choose to visit will have a big impact on your experience.
+Murchison Falls National Park has an abundance of wildlife, and is one of the most popular safari destinations in the country.
+When you choose to visit will have a big impact on …